moonbitlang/moonbit-course/course11/course_en.md

 # Summary

-- In this section, we presented a parser by introducing:
+- Recap: we presented a parser by introducing
+  - the concept of lexical analysis
+  - the concept of syntax analysis
+  - the definition and implementation of parser combinators
+  - the concept and implementation of Tagless Final
+- Recommended Readings
+- Recommended Exercise

+# Summary

+- Recap
   - the concept of lexical analysis
   - the concept of syntax analysis
   - the definition and implementation of parser combinators